mizzioisf/openhospital-client/README.md

 ```
 ./oh.ps1 -lang it -mode PORTABLE -loglevel DEBUG -dicom off -interactive off -generate_config on
 ```
+### Windows - launch shortcut

+Follow these instruction to create a Windows OH launch icon on desktop:

+**Method 1 (with launch parameters stored on oh.ps1)** Rigth click on Desktop
+New Shortcut
+Browse to OH folder location and select oh.bat
+Assign a name to the shortcut
+Rigth click on the shortcut
+Properties
+Change icon
+Specify a different file
+Browse to OH folder location and select oh.ico
+Apply

+**Method 2 (with launch parameters stored on execution command)** Rigth click on Desktop
+New Shortcut
+Browse to OH folder location and select oh.ps1
+Assign a name to the shortcut
+Rigth click on the shortcut
+Properties
+Change icon
+Specify a different file
+Browse to OH folder location and select oh.ico
+Modify Target with
+C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File ./oh.ps1
+Apply
+Option parameters can be added at the end of Target string separated by spaces example C:\Windows\System32\WindowsPowerShell\v1.0\powershell.exe -ExecutionPolicy Bypass -File ./oh.ps1 -loglevel DEBUG

 ### Windows - legacy mode

 It's also possible to start Open Hospital with the legacy batch file (old oh.bat behaviour):